deco3500-2017/Genius/Interviews/genius_interview1.md

 ## Questions
-Followings are the questions we asked in the first interview:
+Before we could start creating Music app for elders , we decided to interview elders to find out their views about the app.
+Also to aid us in designing, we needed to find out what technology and app they are currently using .Followings are the questions we asked in the first interview:
 * Do you have any mobile devices?
 * How will you utilize your devices?
 Will you use it to listen to music?
 * Do you like listening to music?